Watrous Formation

-The Watrous Formation is a stratigraphical unit of Triassic to Jurassic age in the Western Canadian Sedimentary Basin.
+The Watrous Formation is a stratigraphic unit of Triassic to Jurassic age in the Western Canadian Sedimentary Basin.

 It takes the name from the town of Watrous, and was first described in well Tidewater Davidson Crown No. 1, located south-west from the settlement, by R.L.
 Milner and G E. Thomas in 1954.

 Lithology

 Subdivisions

 The Watrous Formation is divided into a lower and an upper member.
 The Lower Watrous is composed of red shale and mudstones with laminated anhydrite interbeds and sandstone and conglomerate in the base.
 The Upper Watrous is composed of massive anhydrite and only occurs at the rims of the depositional pool.

 Distribution

 The Watrous Formation occurs in southern Saskatchewan to the border with Manitoba and stretches south into North Dakota.
 It reaches a maximum thickness of 110 m on the North Dakota border, and thins out to zero at the margins of the depositional pool.